richierich113/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The 6-abs.c is a program that computes the absolute value of an integer.
 The 7-print_last_digit.c is a program prints the last digit of a number.
 The 8-24_hours.c is a program that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+The 9-times_table.c is a program that prints the 9 times table, starting with 0.